JayZhouzzj/JayZhouzzj/README.md

 ## Hi there 👋

-I'm Jay, a senior Computer Science student at the University of Waterloo with various experience in software engineering and research.
-Before joining UWaterloo, I studied Computer Science at Dalhousie University for two years.
+I'm Jay, a senior Computer Science student at the University of Waterloo with various experience in software engineering and research

 Nice to meet you ☀️